sampo835/MEAN-Tavaralog/README.md

 [x] Planning
 [x] Development
-[ ] Testing
+[x] Testing
-[ ] Bug fixes
+[x] Fixing
 [ ] Launch

 KNOWN PROBLEMS:

 - Some pages look like crap.
   ( make global styles and update class names. )
+  ( make everything look nice. )

 - Teacher must add group when adding himself to system.
-  ( hide group choice if teacher is chosen. )
+  ( hide group choice if teacher is chosen or something. )

-- Error cases needs to be tested proberly and corrected.
-  ( make demo version and testing environment in school. )
+- Correct error cases.

 - Theres no support for different screen sizes yet.
   ( make mobile.scss file and import it to global styles. )

-- When program is launched the first time and theres no admin in database.
-  ( make add-admin component and make it appear on launch if there's nobody in database.)

-- Somehow it doesnt recognize but only one admin.

 HOW TO RUN THE PROGRAM: